chenxiaolong/BCR/README.md

             "parameter_type": "bitrate",

             // The encoder quality/size parameter.
-            "parameter": 48000,
+            "parameter": 48000
         },

         // Details about the recording and encoding process.
 If the recording
         // process fails, this is set to null.
         "recording": {
             // The total number of audio frames that BCR read from the audio
             // device.
+A frame is defined as a bundle of samples, with one
-This includes the periods of time when the recording was
+            // sample per channel.
+This value includes the periods of time where
-            // paused or on hold.
+            // the recording was paused or on hold.
-            // (Number of frames == number of samples * channel count) "frames_total": 96000,
+            "frames_total": 40000,

             // The number of audio frames that were actually saved to the output
             // file.
+A frame is defined as a bundle of samples, with one sample
-This excludes the periods of time when the recording was
+            // per channel.
+This value excludes the periods of time where the
-            // paused or on hold.
+            // recording was paused or on hold.
-            // (Number of frames == number of samples * channel count) "frames_encoded": 48000,
+            "frames_encoded": 32000,

             // The number of samples per second of audio.
-            "sample_rate": 48000,
+            "sample_rate": 16000,

             // The number of channels in the audio.
             "channel_count": 1,